lucee/lucee-docs/docs/05.categories/260.regex/category.md

 this.useJavaAsRegexEngine = true;
 ```

-To switch between regex engines on the fly
+To switch between Regex engines on the fly (`<cfapplication>` only affects the current thread / request )

 ```
 <!--- do perl regex stuff --->